DziugasR/inventory_manager_31/README.md

 **Conclusions:**

-*   The project successfully demonstrates the application of the four pillars of OOP (Inheritance, Abstraction, Encapsulation, Polymorphism) to model the application's domain effectively.
+*   The project successfully demonstrates the application of OOP principles (Inheritance, Abstraction, Encapsulation, Polymorphism) and design patterns (Factory Method, MVC variant, Observer via signals/slots) to build a functional desktop application.
-*   The Factory Method design pattern was successfully implemented to decouple component instantiation logic, improving maintainability.
-*   Experience was gained in integrating disparate technologies: PyQt5 for the GUI, SQLAlchemy for database ORM, Pandas for file I/O, and the OpenAI API for special functions.
+*   Experience was gained integrating PyQt5 (GUI), SQLAlchemy (ORM), Pandas (File I/O), and the OpenAI API, including using `QThread` for responsive API calls.
-*   The development process highlighted the importance of asynchronous operations (using `QThread`) in GUI applications to maintain responsiveness during long-running tasks like API calls.
-*   The project underscored the challenges associated with unit testing components tightly coupled with a GUI framework like PyQt5, emphasizing the need for mocking or specialized testing tools.
+*   Key challenges overcome included:
+    *   Refactoring the data model (`backend/models.py`, `backend/inventory.py`) mid-development to use a unique UUID (`id`) instead of `part_number` as the primary key, which required updating logic throughout the whole application to represent real-world components.
+    *   Implementing dynamic UI fields in the Add Component dialog (`frontend/ui/add_component_dialog.py`) to change input prompts based on the selected component type.
+    *   Addressing the difficulty of unit testing GUI-coupled controller classes (`frontend/controllers/`) due to tight framework integration and the complexity of mocking UI interactions effectively.

 **Potential Extensions:**